apietrelli/myVCF/docs/feature.rst

    :alt: search samd11
    :align: center

-You can filter the mutations by using the buttons:
+You can filter the mutations by using the buttons |filter_buttons|

+.. |filter_buttons| image:: img/myVCF_results_filter_buttons.png

 - **PASS Filter** - Only PASS mutations will be showed.
 This filter acts on :code:`FILTER` field in VCF file
 - **MAF Threshold** - Only mutations with Allele Frequency (AF) lower than MAF selected will be selected.
 This filter acts on :code:`AF` field in VCF file.
 - **Reset Filters** - Reset all filters.
 All mutation will be displayed

 You can also modify the display element by

 Variant view
 ^^^^^^^^^^^^